About me

 Abstract

 Many people derive a sense of impact or purpose from their jobs – they consider work to be a source of meaning.
-But how to make work meaningful?
+But what makes work meaningful?
 Theoretical models suggest that meaning can be created through social and non-social impact.
-We exploit rich panel data to empirically assess these models, and estimate a nonlinear production function for work meaning that allows for noisy and complementary inputs.
-We find that social impact is the most effective pathway to meaning, and estimate a direct output elasticity of about 0.55.
-We also find evidence of a negative interaction with non-social impact.
+We exploit rich panel data representative of workers in the United States to empirically assess these models, and estimate a non-linear production function for work meaning that allows for noisy and complementary inputs.
+The model explains most of the variation in meaning between and half of the variation in meaning within individuals.
+We find that social impact is the most effective pathway to meaning, and estimate a direct output elasticity with respect to work meaning of about 0.44.
+The effectiveness of non-social impact differs significantly across demographic groups.
+We also find evidence of a negative interaction between social- and non-social impact.
 A standard deviation increase in social impact is twice as effective in creating meaning for individuals that perceive their jobs as having little non-social impact, compared to those with high perceived non-social impact.

 BibTeX